-Principals are responsible for notifying students and parents/guardians that formal complaints of sexual harassment can be filed under this Board Policy and AR 5145.7 and where to obtain a copy of the procedures.
+Principals and/or Title IX Site Officers are responsible for notifying students and parents/guardians that formal complaints of sexual harassment can be filed under this Board Policy and AR 5145.7 and where to obtain a copy of the procedures.

 The Superintendent or designee shall take appropriate actions to reinforce the District's sexual harassment policy.

 Filing a Formal Title IX Complaint

 If an individual has been a victim of sexual harassment, they may file a written, formal complaint.
 A written formal complaint shall be signed by either physical or digital signature and shall be presented to the District Title IX Coordinator, who shall maintain a log of complaints received.
 For purposes of the formal complaint, the individual who is alleged to be the victim of the conduct that could constitute sexual harassment will be referred to as the "Complainant" and the individual who has been reported to be the perpetrator of the conduct will be referred to as the "Respondent".
 The filing of a signed formal complaint will trigger the formal grievance investigation and procedures outlined below.